Precision limit under weak coupling with an ancillary qubit: Quantum Fisher information of the measurement-based metrology

 with the operator

 where the operator functions are defined as

 Here $\Delta_A\equiv\omega_A-\omega_P/2$ is the detuning between the ancillary qubit and the probe spin.
-The derivation details of the free joint evolution operator $U(t)$ for the full Hamiltonian~(\ref{H}) is provided in Appendix~\ref{app}.
+The derivation details of the free joint evolution operator $U(t)$ is provided in Appendix~\ref{app}.
 It is found that when

-the probe state $|\Psi_+\rangle$ in Eq.~(\ref{unnormalized state PlusPlus}) becomes the same as the GHZ-like state in Eq.~(\ref{GHZ}) up to a global phase.
+the probe state $|\Psi_+\rangle$ in Eq.~(\ref{unnormalized state PlusPlus}) becomes the same as the GHZ-type state in Eq.~(\ref{GHZ}) up to a global phase.
 In this case, $|\Psi_+\rangle$ is a superposition of two parallel evolution paths respectively indicated by $\mathcal{I}^{N+1}$ and $e^{-2i\Omega(J_z)t_1}$.

 With Eqs.~(\ref{function omega}), (\ref{function lambda}), and (\ref{function Omega}), the solutions to Eq.~(\ref{sufficient condition Omega}) can be found as